 Time is money, especially in the world of freelance.
-Learn a new strategy to maximizing your efficiency while working, while at the same time giving yourself regular breaks.
+Learn a new strategy to maximize your efficiency while working, while at the same time giving yourself regular breaks.
 Getting things done in an office environment isn’t always rewarding.
 As a freelancer, that’s not the case.

 One of the most popular techniques for increasing productivity is the Pomodoro Technique.
 I have personally used it in the past and am doing so as I’m writing this piece.